-Our President and Chief Executive Officer, Senior Vice President, Chief Financial Officer and Treasurer, and Senior Vice President, General Counsel and Corporate Secretary work collaboratively with the MSP to implement a program designed to protect our information systems from cybersecurity threats and to promptly respond to any cybersecurity incidents in accordance with a written information security incident response plan that we have adopted.
-These members of our management team, together with the MSP, will monitor the prevention, detection, mitigation and remediation of cybersecurity threats and incidents and will report such threats and incidents to the Audit Committee when appropriate.
+Our Senior Vice President, Chief Financial Officer and Treasurer, Senior Vice President, General Counsel and Corporate Secretary, and Senior Vice President and Chief Accounting Officer work collaboratively with the MSP to implement a program designed to protect our information systems from cybersecurity threats and to promptly respond to any cybersecurity incidents in accordance with a written information security incident response plan that we have adopted.
+These members of our management team, together with the MSP, monitor the prevention, detection, mitigation and remediation of cybersecurity threats and incidents and will report such threats and incidents to the Audit Committee when appropriate.

-Our President and Chief Executive Officer, Senior Vice President, Chief Financial Officer and Treasurer, and Senior Vice President, General Counsel and Corporate Secretary each hold degrees in their respective fields, and have an average of over 20 years of experience managing risks at the Company and similar companies, including risks arising from cybersecurity threats.
+Our Senior Vice President, Chief Financial Officer and Treasurer, Senior Vice President, General Counsel and Corporate Secretary, and Senior Vice President and Chief Accounting Officer each hold degrees in their respective fields, and have approximately 20 years or more of experience managing risks at the Company and similar companies, including risks arising from cybersecurity threats.